jamesmeneghello/pynab/README.md

 ### Building the WebUI ###

-Requires NPM and probably a few other things (post an issue if you're missing stuff):
+Requires NPM and probably a few other things.
+You can install nodejs, NPM, grunt and bower however you like.
+Ubuntu's repositories sometimes have an issue with node, however.
+Order of installation is important.

+Note that using NPM 2.0.0 can break everything, 1.3.10~ should be used (which is the default in Ubuntu's repos).
+Installing things in the wrong order can break everything.
+Installing grunt/bower from aptitude can break everything, and using sudo in the wrong place can break everything.
+If you're having trouble with permissions and package errors, try running `npm cache clear` and `rm -rf ~/.npm` before removing/reinstalling NPM 1.3.10 and any node.js packages that came from aptitude.

+A semi-reliable way to install the required packages is below (be careful of sudo use):

-    > sudo apt-get install npm
+    > sudo apt-get install npm nodejs-legacy ruby ruby-compass

+Run the npm install:

+    > cd webui
+    > npm install [not using sudo]

+Install necessary build tools (using sudo):

+    > sudo npm install -g grunt-cli
+    > sudo npm install -g bower

 To build the webui from source, first modify the config to include your indexer host: